jcocozza/toofar/README.md

 # toofar

-A set of programming suggestions in the form of warnings for vim.
+A set of programming suggestions that might indication you've gone too far.

 ## Never Nesting
 toofar will warn about code that is nested to deeply.